-I am offering pantograph quilting and custom quilting and have many designs to choose from which is a edge to edge design or block designs.
+I am offering pantograph quilting and custom quilting and have many designs to choose from.

 Edge to Edge Quilting 4.50 per square foot

 Custom Quilting $6.00 per square for basic custom quilting

 Custom Quilting $8.00 – $15.o0 per square foot for heavy custom quilting